 Compared to modern chronographs, the only chronos in today’s market with similar features and construction sell at a far higher price point – such as Blancpain, Vacheron Constantine, Patek, and Audemars.
 The 8110’s are the least expensive, yet most sophisticated chronograph ever made!

-This Citizen 8110 bullhead comes with a leather strap, nylon NATO strap, spring bar tool, and Pelican travel case.
+This Citizen 8110 bullhead comes with its original stainless-steel bracelet, leather strap, spring bar tool, and Pelican travel case.

-DIAL: Original silver dial with original minute, hour, and chronograph hands.
+DIAL: Original Citizen-signed silver dial with original minute, hour, and chronograph hands.

 CASE: Nickel Citizen 38mm x 44mm (with crown) case, with stainless steel caseback.
 The case features hooded lugs.